lenylopez19/secureFileVault/README.md

 # Core Technologies

 **React native**(0.74.1) with **Expo framework**(v51.0.6)
-> For the mobile clients.
+> For the mobile client.

 **Node.js**(v21.7.3) with **Express framework**(v4.19.2)
 >For the server and the Restful api